jpke/Sample-Work/README.md

-###Repo for the Practical Machine Learning Course Project in the Coursera and John Hopkins Data Science Specialization
+###Practical Machine Learning Course Project
+This project entailed training machine learning algorithms on a data set to predict with high accuracy on novel data.

 index.html is the html product of the project.
 It can be accessed at: https://jp92015.github.io/

 Course Project.Rmd is the R markdown version of the project.
 It is available at:  https://github.com/JP92015/JP92015.github.io/blob/master/Course%20Project.Rmd